gecko0307/dagon2/README.md

 - All Entities are static by default, and their model matrices are not recalculated each frame to reduce CPU overhead.
 For dynamic updates enable `Entity.dynamic` or use custom `EntityController` (partly analogous to old `EntityComponent`)
 - The renderer now uses separate irradiance cubemap
 - BRDF LUT is now generated at runtime instead of loading from data/__internal
-- Jolt Physics is now built-in as `dagon.jolt` package
+- [Jolt Physics](https://github.com/jrouwe/joltphysics) is now built-in as `dagon.jolt` package
 - Window minimize/restore events
 - Built-in [GScript3](https://github.com/gecko0307/gscript3) virtual machine and scripting API
 - Referencing support in *.conf files syntax.
-Any property can be reused like a variable.
+Any property can be reused like a variable
+- [ImGui](https://github.com/ocornut/imgui) integration (dagon2:imgui extension) now provides a built-in UI boilerplate class.

 System Requirements
 -------------------